eclipse-bluechi/bluechi/README.developer.md

 ```

 After building, three binaries are available:
-- __hirte__: manager, the central unit which is run on the main machine, sending commands to the nodes and monitoring the progress
+- __hirte__: the orchestrator which is run on the main machine, sending commands to the agents and monitoring the progress
-- __hirte-agent__: the executing unit which connects with the manager and executes commands on the node machine
+- __hirte-agent__: the node agent unit which connects with the orchestrator and executes commands on the node machine
-- __hirtectl__: a helper program to send an commands to the manager
+- __hirtectl__: a helper (CLI) program to send an commands to the orchestrator

 ### Unit tests